Tips for USB pen drives

 Windows NT4 got no USB support by Microsoft - we shall buy a new system from time to time...
 Other vendors help:

-• USB driver by Inside Out Networks for Dell Latitude Laptop (doesn't work with USB hubs.
-Using an additional package by Inside Out Networks you can add hub support (link doesn't work anymore): ip4n4260.exe
+USB driver by Inside Out Networks for Dell Latitude Laptop (doesn't work with USB hubs.
+Using an additional package by Inside Out Networks you can add hub support:

-There seems to be no read or write cache with NT4, so pen drives behaves very slow here.
+There seems to be no read or write cache with NT4, so pen drives behave very slow here.

-• From Digi International there is a driver package for an USB camera which shall include a driver for USB mass storage.
+From Digi International there is a driver package for a USB camera which shall include a driver for USB mass storage.
 I havn't tested it.

 All encryption solutions which work thru an encrypted drive with drive letter have on thing in common: Administrator privileges are required, at least once to install the ecryption software.
 This is a problem on foreign computers.